Frederick VII of Denmark: Early life

 The future King Frederick VII was born at 11 a.m. on 6 October 1808 at his parents' residence Levetzau's Palace, an 18th-century palace which forms part of the Amalienborg Palace complex in central Copenhagen.
-Born into the House of Oldenburg, the royal house which had ruled Denmark since its foundation there in the 15th century, he was the second, but eldest surviving, child to the then Prince Christian Frederick of Denmark, the future King Christian VIII, and his first wife Duchess Charlotte Frederica of Mecklenburg-Schwerin.
+Born into the House of Oldenburg, the royal house which had ruled Denmark since the 15th century, he was the second, but eldest surviving, child to the then Prince Christian Frederick of Denmark, the future King Christian VIII, and his first wife Duchess Charlotte Frederica of Mecklenburg-Schwerin.
 His maternal grandparents were Friedrich Franz I, Grand Duke of Mecklenburg-Schwerin, and Luise, Duchess of Saxe-Gotha.

 The young prince was baptised on 17 October by the royal confessor Nicolai Edinger Balle, Bishop of Zealand, with the names Frederik Carl Christian.
 To his mother, he was always known as Fritz.

 Marriages

 The king's first two marriages both ended in scandal and divorce.
 He was first married in Copenhagen on 1 November 1828 to his second cousin Princess Vilhelmine Marie of Denmark, a daughter of King Frederick VI of Denmark.
 They separated in 1834 and divorced in 1837.
 On 10 June 1841 he married for a second time to Duchess Caroline Charlotte Mariane of Mecklenburg-Strelitz, whom he divorced in 1846.

 On 7 August 1850 in Frederiksborg Palace, he morganatically married Louise Christina Rasmussen, whom he created Lensgrevinde Danner in 1850, a milliner and former ballet dancer who had for many years been his acquaintance or mistress, the natural daughter of Gotthilf L. Køppen and of Juliane Caroline Rasmussen.
 This marriage seems to have been happy, although it aroused great moral indignation among the nobility and the bourgeoisie.
 Rasmussen was denounced as a vulgar gold digger by her enemies, but viewed as an unaffected daughter of the people by her admirers and seems to have had a stabilizing effect on him.
 She also worked at maintaining his popularity by letting him meet the people of the provinces.